Dylan Escobar

-Dylan Alejandro Escobar Álvarez (born 2 December 2000) is a Chilean professional footballer who plays as a defender for Chilean Primera División side Universidad Católica on loan from Coquimbo Unido.
+Dylan Alejandro Escobar Álvarez (born 2 December 2000) is a Chilean professional footballer who plays as a defender for Chilean Primera División side Deportes Limache on loan from Coquimbo Unido.
 He can operate as a right-back or defensive midfielder.

 Club career

 Born in Huasco, Chile, Escobar came to Coquimbo Unido youth system in 2019 and signed his first professional contract in January 2022.
 He made his professional debut in the 2–1 loss against O'Higgins on 1 April 2022, by replacing Víctor González at the minute 93.

 Escobar joined on loan to Universidad Católica for the 2025 season with an option to buy.
+Back to Coquimbo Unido for the 2026 season, he was sent on loan to Deportes Limache in July 2026.

 International career

 Escobar received his first call-up to the Chile national team for the friendly against Panama on 8 February 2025.
 He made his debut by replacing Fabián Hormazábal in the second half of the match.